unioslo/harborapi/docs/usage/methods/create-update.md

 !!! note
     The `extra` parameter is mainly available to ensure compatibility with future API changes, but is documented here for completeness.

-If we want to, we can also pass in `extra=True` to include all fields present in the original model, even if they are not defined in the schema of the model we are converting to:
+If we want to, we can also pass in `extra=True` to include all fields present in the original model, even if they are not defined in the schema of the model type we are converting to:

 ```py hl_lines="4"
 from harborapi.models import Project, ProjectReq